-Although there are potentially hundreds of reasons why your Fort Worth home’s central air conditioner may need to be serviced, there are several reasons that are most common.
-Knowing what they are may help you to understand what a technician means when they address the choices for correcting the problem.
-Here are the top 5 list of problems that may result in a system’s failure.
+While there may be endless reasons why your Fort Worth home’s central air conditioner may need to be repaired, there are several reasons that are most common.
+Identifying them may help you to understand what a technician is referring to when they address the choices for fixing the problem.
+Here are the top 5 list of problems that may cause your air conditioning system to break down.
 Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.

 - Wrong AC wiring

 Improper, haphazard or uncertified A/C wiring is unsafe and a possible fire hazard.
-Bad wiring often prevents the system from getting power or can short the circuit breaker.
+Bad wiring often prevents the system from getting power or can trip the circuit breaker.

 - Your Air Conditioner is Low on refrigerant

 Refrigerant (typically referred to as Freon) is the chemical that cools the air in your air conditioning system.
-Low refrigerant could indicate a leak or problem with the refrigerant system.
+Reduced levels of refrigerant could indicate a leak or problem with the refrigerant system.
 If your air conditioning system needs to be recharged with refrigerant, 90% of the time that suggests there is a leak.
 All refrigerant leaks should be detected and repaired.
-For news about the phase out of R-22 refrigerant in the United States, we encourage you to visit the U.S. EPA website.
+To learn about the phase out of R-22 refrigerant in the United States, we highly recommend you to visit the U.S. EPA website.

 - Outside AC fan is not functioning